resbaz/spartan-hpc-docs/docs/index.md

 Please submit one topic per ticket.
 If you require a assistance with a separate matter, compose a new ticket.
 Do not reply to existing or closed tickets.

+For password resets please see [https://dashboard.hpc.unimelb.edu.au/faq/](the FAQ) or contact University Services on x40888.

 ## Specifications

 Spartan has a number of partitions available for general usage.